 This is one of my favorite Sea Hunt collection sections – original Sea Hunt Actor’s Scripts.

-Obviously the actors in Sea Hunt were supplied with scripts so they could prepare for their various roles.
-The scripts present a complete dialogue of the episode and include a description of the actor’s role, sometimes his required wardrobe and often his actions during his dialogue.
+The actors in Sea Hunt were supplied with scripts so they could prepare for their various roles.
+The scripts present a complete dialogue of the episode and include a description of the actor’s role, sometimes his required wardrobe, and often his actions during his dialogue.

 So these scripts present an interesting look into the making of Sea Hunt episodes.

-The scripts ought not exist.
-At the end of filming for each show, they were of no more value and usually trashed.
-Fortunately, many do exist and lucky Sea Hunt fans can collect and enjoy them.
+These scripts really shouldn’t even exist.
+At the end of filming for each show, they were of no more value and were usually trashed.
+Fortunately, many do exist, and lucky Sea Hunt fans can collect and enjoy them.

-In my collection, out of 155 Sea Hunt episodes, I have collected 55 script-related items.
+In my collection, out of 155 Sea Hunt episodes, I have collected 55 script-related items – scripts, working copies, revised scripts, and even some unused scripts.

 How To Spot A Genuine Sea Hunt Script

 As with a lot of “Sea Hunt” memorabilia, the Sea Hunt scripts are often copied and presented as genuine and even sold to unsuspecting Sea Hunt collectors.
 I have a few of these in my collection and I include them only because of their interest and the noteworthy pieces of information in them.
-I try to replace them with the genuine article when possible.
+I try to replace them with the genuine article as quickly as possible.

-It’s pretty easy to identify a genuine Sea Hunt script, or spot a counterfeit.
+It’s pretty easy to identify a genuine Sea Hunt script or spot a counterfeit.
+Here are 6 things to look for:

 If you are looking at a Sea Hunt script and any one of these 6 features is missing, it is NOT likely to be genuine.

-Notice that reproductions are usually a brighter red.
-Even the protected insides of the original covers are the same color so it is NOT a matter of aging.
+The reproduction on the right is a brighter red.
+The insides of the original covers, which have been protected from sunlight, are the same color, so the color difference is NOT a matter of aging.

-Notice the Acorn fasteners that are slightly fatter on the fake.
-Even though these have the Acorn impression on the face, the impression is NOT as distinct nor as sharp and detailed as on the genuine script.
+Notice the Acorn fasteners are slightly fatter on the fake and the Acorn impression on the face is NOT as distinct nor as sharp and detailed as on the genuine script.

-Notice that the letters of the font used on the original are slightly taller and slimmer than those of the copy.
-Also the shadow of the copy is heavier and darker than on the original.
+Notice that the letters of the font used on the original are slightly taller and slimmer than those of the copy and the shadow of the copy is heavier and darker than on the original.

-And notice that the placement of the printing on the bottom is different.
-On the original the print is lower, closer to the bottom than on the copy.
+And notice that the placement of the printing on the bottom is too high on the page.

 Copies of the Sea Hunt prints are available fairly easily and sell for between $20 and $150 depending on how convincing the seller is in convincing the buyer it is an original.

-Genuine scripts sell for $100 to $200 depending on condition and episode.
+Genuine scripts sell for $100 to $200 depending on the condition and episode.
 RR4

 I’m not even going to list all the scripts.
 I don’t see any value in that.